pwwang/xqute/README.md

         """How to kill a job"""

     async def job_is_running(self, job):
-        """Check if a job is running
+        """Check if a job is running"""

-        The uid can be retrieved from job.lock_file
-        """
 ```

 As you may see, we may also need to implement a job class before `MyScheduler`.
 The only abstract method to be implemented is `wrap_cmd`: